- This event has passed.

-Heritage Open Days is England’s largest festival of history and culture takes place over four days in September.
-This year between September 13th – 15th, Liskeard Unlocks its doors to celebrate heritage, community and history.
+Liskeard Unlocked is part of Heritage Open Days, England’s largest festival of history and culture and takes place every September.
+This year it is from September 13th – 15th and on Saturday 21 September.
+Liskeard unlocks its doors and organises events to celebrate heritage, community and history.
 It’s your chance to see hidden places in your town, watch a promenade play (free tickets needed) and try out new experiences – and it’s all FREE.

 Here’s the flyer for the event which shows all the info.
 They are available to pick up from the Tourist Information Centre on Pike Street or the Public Hall Liskeard Unlocked 2019

 An Exhibition of Date Stones on the Buildings around Liskeard at Stuart House.